 Oracle Database SQL Language Reference for more information about the syntax and semantics of the

 ALTER DATABASE statements.

 "Specifying Database Block Sizes" for information about initialization parameters necessary to create tablespaces with nonstandard block sizes

-Locally managed tablespaces track all extent information in the tablespace itself by using bitmaps, resulting in the following benefits:
+Locally managed tablespaces track all extent information in the tablespace itself by using bitmaps.

 Fast, concurrent space operations.
 Space allocations and deallocations modify locally managed resources (bitmaps stored in header files).